School of Philosophy and Economic Science: Comments from journalists and authors

 In 1983, the day before the UK General Election, reporters Peter Hounam and Andrew Hogg, writing in the London Evening Standard, alleged the SES was a cult infiltrating the Liberal Party.
 They said it "enforced a severe diet, persecuted women and kept its members closed off from the outside world".
-They also criticised the School of Economic Science's links to the St James Independent Schools for children in London and the discipline regime at the children's schools.
+They criticised the SES's links to the St James Independent Schools for children and the discipline regime at the children's schools.
 The articles were described by SES as "largely politically motivated".
 SES leadership initially chose to ignore these allegations.

 In 1984, Hounam and Hogg wrote a book, Secret Cult, which said that the organisation aimed to establish psychological control over its members and had caused personality change, mental breakdown and divorce.
-They did not consider every SES member to be a cult member; they excluded, for example, the thousands that attend only the introductory courses and potentially those in the senior echelons that live normal lives; of concern was a group they called the 'lumpenproletariat' who joined after the religious fervour of the 1960s and are "dependant on SES to make decisions in their lives".
+They did not consider every SES member to be a cult member; they excluded the thousands that attend only the introductory courses and those in the senior echelons that live normal lives; of concern was a group they called the 'lumpenproletariat' who joined after the religious fervour of the 1960s and are "dependant on SES to make decisions in their lives".
 They also said the SES was "penetrating the corridors of power" with particular links to the Liberal Party, whose then chairman, Roger Pincham, was an SES member.
-The book contained a reply from Pincham disputing allegations, and also included interviews with ex-students who said they had gained much from their attendance.
+The book contained a reply from Pincham disputing allegations, and included interviews with ex-students who said they had gained much from their attendance.
 The authors commented that, in hiding from publicity, the School might have made secrecy its worst enemy.
 Critics said the book contained errors and had a political agenda against the Liberal Party, which was undermined when it turned out that the spokesman for the SES, David Boddy, had been a press adviser to Conservative Party leader Margaret Thatcher.
 Shaw (1994) said: "the more obvious conclusion" is that members might be "in the cult simply because they shared the elitist upper-middle-class professional values that the school espoused".

 Colin Slee, Provost of Southwark Cathedral, who had contributed to the book and saw the organisation as a cult, in 1999 said he had shifted his attitude and saw it as a New Religious Movement instead.